We are what we are. Just as importantly, we’re not what we’re not; so we don’t try to be that. Ever.

 There’s no such thing as a stupid question (though some get pretty close) but there are some really stupid answers.
 Bloke down the pub conversations don’t count as evidence however many quizzes you’ve won.
 40 years of research is there for a reason.
 Everyone’s got an opinion on human performance and motivation.
 A few of those people actually know what they’re talking about.

-Be great at the basics – raft building, walking over hot coals or breaking arrows has nothing to do with performance.
+Be great at the basics – raft building, walking over hot coals or breaking arrows has nothing to do with high performance leadership.
 It may be entertaining but if it’s entertainment you’re after, go to the cinema.
 Get great at the basics of doing your job, making sure your technical and tactical skills are superb and relevant.
 Then get great at the other basics – your mentality, your energy levels, your support team and your environment.

 Talent is overrated, hard work isn’t